Support a more flexible work schedule with Slack

 5. Share instructions or demos through screen recordings

-When you can’t stop by a teammate’s desk to offer help or answer a question, there’s Loom.
-The Loom app for Slack is great for sending video snippets, such as a new concept that you’ve been discussing in a Slack channel or a quick demo of a new product feature.
+When you can’t swing by a teammate’s desk to offer help or answer a question, there’s Loom.
+The Loom app for Slack is great for sending video snippets, like a new concept you’ve been discussing in a Slack channel or a quick demo of a new product feature.

-Imagine that you’re teaching someone in the New York office the tricky process of formatting a blog post in your content management system.
+Imagine you’re teaching someone in the Dublin office the tricky process of formatting a blog post in your content management system.
 Instead of searching for overlapping time on the calendar, you can simply record your screen and your front-facing camera simultaneously as you narrate the process.
-Share the resulting video over Slack, and your partner can review your tutorial as many times as they like, all in their own time zone.
+Share the resulting video over Slack, and your partner can review your tutorial as many times as they’d like, all in their own time zone.

 Looking for more ways to reinvent how your team works?
-Take a look at our tips for improving inclusivity and creating connection.
+Check out our tips for improving inclusivity and creating connection.